civboot/civboot/blog/0013-civboot-languages.md

 * 1 slots: boolean, uint
 * 2 slots: number, str2
 * 9 slots: string, table, node
+* other (not yet decided): function, thread, userdata

-I believe that **all internal Lua Data an be represented as some version of these types**.
-Even the function local variables and "return stack" can be nodes (technically a SIT, see below).
+I believe that **all internal Lua Data an be represented as some version of these slot sizes**.
+Even the function local variables and "return stack" can be 9S nodes (technically a SIT, see below).
 It won't necessarily be as performant as possible but it will be as simple as possible!

 #### Tagged Pointers
-A tagged pointer is simply a pointer value stored in the bottom N-2 bits of a slot (so on a 32 bit system it's stored in the lower 30 bits).
-To convert it to a pointer you simply shift it left by 2 (`<< 2`).
-This is okay since all lua data type pointers are aligned on one slot (2 bits for 32 bit systems, 3 bits for 64 bit systems)
+A tagged pointer is simply a pointer value which uses 2 bits that are unused by the rest of the system.
+To get the pointer you simply mask or shift (depending on the endian-ness).
+These bits are never used because all data structures are slot-aligned so there are 2 or 3 wasted bits.

 There are two cases where tagged pointers will be used:
-* The free singly-linked-list in the 1U slab allocator.
+* The free singly-linked-list in the 1U slab allocator (used to track free slabs)
 * The first slot (value) of value/key pairs for tables.

 Without tagged pointers it would be impossible to have a 1U slab allocator at all and we wouldn't be able to use the 2U slab allocator for key/value pairs.

 ### Table representation

+> Note: something very similar to the Shifted Search Tree presented here was
+> discussed in [an artcle][1] I found shortly after writing it.
+You may prefer
+> that article's descriptions and diagrams.

 The table root node looks like: